Oxford Union

-The Oxford Union Society, commonly referred to simply as the Oxford Union, is a debating society in the city of Oxford, England, whose membership is drawn primarily from the University of Oxford.
-Founded in 1823, it is one of Britain's oldest university unions and one of the world's most prestigious private students' societies.
+The Oxford Union Society is a debating society in the city of Oxford, England, whose membership is drawn primarily from the University of Oxford.
+Founded in 1823, it is one of Britain's oldest university unions and is widely considered as one of the world's most prestigious private students' societies.
 The Oxford Union exists independently from the university and is distinct from the Oxford University Student Union.